§ Verifiable Public Registry v2 Specification

 Trust Deposit Adjust Trust Deposit Msg [MOD-TD-MSG-1]

-Reclaim Trust Deposit Interests Msg [MOD-TD-MSG-2]
+Reclaim Trust Deposit Yield Msg [MOD-TD-MSG-2]

 Reclaim Trust Deposit Msg [MOD-TD-MSG-3]